langchain-ai/langchain/libs/partners/ai21/README.md

 For a list of the supported models, see [this page](https://docs.ai21.com/reference/python-sdk#chat)

 ## LLMs
-You can use AI21's generative AI models as LangChain LLMs:
+You can use AI21's Jurassic generative AI models as LangChain LLMs.
+To use the newer Jamba model, use the [ChatAI21 chat model](#chat-models), which supports single-turn instruction/question answering capabilities.

 ```python
 from langchain_core.prompts import PromptTemplate